Where will our property markets be in 3 years?

 That’s a question people are asking now that our real estate markets have moved to the next stage of the property cycle – one of falling property values in some areas and slower growth in other locations.

-We are now seeing the predicted softening in both the Sydney and Melbourne markets after many years of growth.
+We are now seeing the predicted softening in both the Sydney and Melbourne markets after many years of strong growth.

 First time home buyers are surging back into these markets replacing some of the demand left by retreating investors.